 Then you will have all the panels functioning to give you a balance for the greater need in the early morning and late afternoon when meals are being cooked.

 Yes, by using the highly efficient induction stove which uses 60 percent less energy, you can cook at less than optimal times of the day.

-Personally I haven't put up east facing panels yet because of a row of high trees on our boundary to block out a neighbouring office block.
+Personally I haven't put up east facing panels yet because of a row of high trees on our boundary specifically planted there to block out a neighbouring office block.
 They may come yet; ideally it should as we don't have enough power in the early morning for breakfast.

 Don't get caught in the trap that I did, thinking that solar power generators are only for lights and computers.
 If you have four or more kilowatts of panels, and a large enough inverter you can do anything with solar that the mains grid will do.

 Only my welder am I reluctant to use with our solar power generator; I fear that the arcing may stress the inverter unnecessarily.
 It's the most expensive item on your shopping list and to risk damaging it for a few dollars of grid power doesn't make much sense.

 This may be an unnecessary fear as the new inverter welders don't draw nearly as much power as the old devices, immersed in oil.

 In short, a combination of west and east facing solar panels to supplement the main arrays of north or south PVs is the best option.